 After getting into fully automated system, it din’t really help me, in fact it required frequent monitoring of my cloud server to ensure everything runs smoothly.

-As the technology grows, more and more brokers came into market by providing their own Automated platforms, brokers like Zerodha Upstox started giving out their API platforms to retail traders, so that anybody can design their own trading strategy and execute it flawlessly.
+As the technology grows, more and more brokers came into market by providing their own Automated platforms, brokers like Aliceblue started giving out their API platforms for free to retail traders, so that anybody can design their own trading strategy and execute it flawlessly.

 So I started focusing on a Order flow system that can eliminate the need of Real time data feed and charting tool Amibroker.

-By eliminating the real time data feed, amibroker, plugin, vps, am able to save considerably lot of money now and it just costs Rs.10000 per year for me.
+By eliminating the real time data feed, amibroker, plugin, vps, we are able to save considerably lot of money now.
 So the cost of Fully automated trading has gone down significantly now.

 Alternative data sets are information about a particular company that is published by sources outside of the company, which can provide unique and timely insights into investment opportunities.
 An alternative data set can be compiled from various sources such as financial transactions, sensors, mobile devices, satellites, public records, and the internet